chronicweirdo/blog/_posts/2015.08/2015-08-26-JavaScript-beginner-bits.md

 <div class="add"><input type="button" value="add"></input></div>
 ~~~

 We have a div with a button inside it.
 When the button is clicked, the original div is cloned and added to itself.
 The button of the original div is changed from an add button to a remove button.
 All events are binded dynamically, as new elements are added to the page but also as existing elements change their properties.
-Download it [here](/assets/2015.08/delegate.html).
+[Download the jQuery delegate test file here](/assets/2015.08/delegate.html).

 Saving selectors into variables
 ---